Palm Desert Greens

-Prices for both homes and their land begin in the high-$100,000s and top out in the $300,000s to $400,000s.
-Current HOA fees are less than $300 per month.
+Prices for both homes and their land begin the mid- to high-$100,000s.
+Fees range from about $325 per month to $10,500 per year.
 Please verify these prices with a Realtor as they may change.

 The city of Palm Desert has a strong public art program, and its El Paseo Exhibition presents the best in local and national art.
 The Palm Desert Community Gallery holds six shows per year, and the McCallum Theatre offers concerts, dance performances, seasons of drama, and galas.
 Palm Desert supervises more than 200 acres of park land, 25 miles of trails, five community gardens, two community centers, and an aquatics center.

 Palm Desert does not have a hospital, but Rancho Mirage, about three miles away, does, and it is accredited by the Joint Commission.